FulfilledCovenant/CovEngineV2/README.md

 ## Installation

-After building, the application can be found in the `dist/CovEngineV2` directory.
+After building, the application can be found in the `dist/CovEngineV2` directory, not `build`

 ## Usage